Greater Orlando: Rail

 SunRail (formerly referred to as Central Florida Commuter Rail) is a commuter rail system in the Greater Orlando, Florida area, linking Poinciana to DeBary through Downtown Orlando.
 Phase 1 opened in May 2014, and ran between DeBary and Sand Lake Station.
 Phase II opened in July 2018 and extended to Poinciana through Osceola County with the addition of four new stations.

 Church Street Station, once a stop along the Atlantic Coast Line Railroad, has since been redeveloped as an urban night life center, while the station itself will serve as Downtown Orlando's centerpiece SunRail stop.

 Amtrak serves stations in the area in Kissimmee, Orlando, Winter Park, Sanford and DeLand.
 The Sanford station is the southern terminus for the Auto Train, which transports people and their vehicles, without intermediate station stops, directly to Washington, D.C., via Lorton, Virginia.

-The other stations are served by the Silver Meteor and Silver Star, which both travel to New York City.
-The difference between the two lines is their paths through the states of South Carolina and North Carolina: Silver Meteor takes a coastal route through Charleston, South Carolina, and Fayetteville, North Carolina, while Silver Star moves inland through Columbia, South Carolina, and Raleigh, North Carolina.

-Orlando was eastern terminus of the Amtrak Sunset Limited, until damage to train bridges caused by Hurricane Katrina in 2005 halted service east of New Orleans.
+The other stations are served by both the Silver Meteor (which travels to New York City) and the Floridian (which travels to Chicago).
+Orlando was also eastern terminus of the Sunset Limited, until damage to train bridges caused by Hurricane Katrina in 2005 halted service east of New Orleans.
 As of April 2017, restoration of Amtrak service from New Orleans to Orlando appears to be unlikely.

 Orlando is usually named as the initial focus of plans for a Florida High Speed Rail system in which the majority of its residents had supported, but 2.4 billion dollars of federal funding for this new system were refused by Governor Rick Scott of Florida after taking office in January 2011.
 Scott said that Florida taxpayers would be stuck with paying for expected large cost overruns if the rail system were built.

-Orlando will be served by Brightline at Orlando International Airport's new intermodal terminal.
-Current service runs from Miami to West Palm Beach, with construction to Orlando to begin in March 2019.
-In addition, an extension of Brightline to Tampa is also proposed.
+Since September 22, 2023, Orlando is also served by Brightline at the Orlando International Airport Intermodal Terminal.
+The inter-city rail service which provides runs south to Miami via the Florida East Coast Railway.
+An extension of Brightline to Tampa is also proposed.